Cognizant-CDE-Australia/generator-confit/docs/content/upgrading.md

 - Karma 1.2
 - YAML is the default Confit file format now
 - support for documentation generation using Swanky (beta)
-- Grunt is about to be deprecated.
-It is only used in the older Webpack_20160702 profile now
+- Grunt has been deprecated